ibm-cloud-docs/discovery/getting-started-tool.md

 ## Next steps
 {: #next-steps-tool}

-Now you have a functioning and populated {{site.data.keyword.discoveryshort}} instance.
+Now, you have a functioning and populated {{site.data.keyword.discoveryshort}} instance.
 You can now begin customizing your collection by adding more documents and enrichments, and annotating additional documents.
 See [Smart Document Understanding](/docs/discovery?topic=discovery-sdu) for more information.